 During our time together Jill went from being overwhelmed, stuck and unsure of what path she should follow to setting very specific SMART goals, that allowed her to create real momentum in her business.

-She became totally committed to her future success and the SMART goals she set for herself.
-She had total belief in achieving the success she desired.
+Rather than being reactive, she became totally committed to her future success and the SMART goals she set for herself.

 People began to notice the difference.
 They could see the new found confidence and belief in Jill.